nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to show a list of filters already applied.
-2. Rapporbook displays a list of filters applied.
+2. Rapportbook displays a list of filters applied.

     Use case ends
 **Extensions**